-• Implementation Status Deviations from Evaluation Item Yes No 'Summary "the Ethical Corporate Management Best- Practice Principles for TWSE/TPEX Listed Companies" and Reasons (1) Establishment of ethical corporate management policies and programs A. Does the company declare its ethical corporate management policies and procedures in its guidelines and external documents, as well as the commitment from its board to implement the policies? ✓ The Company has established "Ethical Corporate Management Best Practice Principles" and revealed on the company's website.
+• Implementation Status Deviations from Evaluation Item No Summary "the Ethical Corporate Management Best- Practice Principles for TWSE/TPEX Listed Companies" and Reasons (1) Establishment of ethical corporate management policies and programs A. Does the company declare its ethical corporate management policies and procedures in its guidelines and external documents, as well as the commitment from its board to implement the policies? √ The Company has established "Ethical Corporate Management Best Practice Principles" and revealed on the company's website.
 It has also established the protocols for internal operation and internal control system.
 The inspections on various tasks are conducted periodically and such conditions have been reported to the Board of Directors' meeting.
-The above-mentioned practice is taken as the reference for ethical operation, which manifests the commitment of the Board as well as the managerial staff to realize ethical business operation.
-None B. Does the company establish appropriate system to analyze risks of unethical conducts, periodically analyze and evaluate business activities with high potential for unethical conducts and establish prevent measures accordingly, or listed activities stated in Article 2, Paragraph 7 of the Ethical CorporateManagement Best-Practice Principles for TWSE/TPEx Listed Companies? > The Company has stipulated prevent measures in various internal control regulations against the unethical and risky business activities stated in Article 2, Paragraph 7 of the Ethical Corporate Management Best-Practice Principles for TWSE/TPEx Listed Companies.
-None C. Does the Company establish and implement the operational procedures, conduct guidelines, penalty for violation of rules, and complaint mechanism to prevent unethical behaviors and regularly review and amend the existing practice? √ The company has distributed the card of corporate policies to the employees, and the following ethical policies have been specified: All business dealings should be performed transparently and honestly.
-Any conflict-of-interest activities should be strictly forbidden.
+The abovementioned practice is taken as the reference for ethical operation, which manifests the commitment of the Board as well as the managerial staff to realize ethical business operation.
+None B. Does the company establish appropriate system to analyze risks of unethical conducts, periodically analyze and evaluate business activities with high potential for unethical conducts and establish prevent measures accordingly, or listed activities stated in Article 2, Paragraph 7 of the Ethical CorporateManagement Best-Practice Principles for TWSE/TPEx Listed Companies? √ The Company has stipulated prevent measures in various internal control regulations against the unethical and risky business activities stated in Article 2, Paragraph 7 of the Ethical Corporate Management Best-Practice Principles for TWSE/TPEx Listed Companies.
+None C. Does the Company establish and implement the operational procedures, conduct guidelines, penalty for violation of rules, and complaint mechanism to prevent unethical behaviors and regularly review and amend the existing practice? √ The company has distributed the card of corporate policies to the employees, and the following ethical policies have been specified: • All business dealings should be performed transparently and honestly. • Any conflict-of-interest activities should be strictly forbidden.
 None

-Implementation Status Deviations from Eval uation Item Yes No 'Summary "the Ethical Corporate Management Best- Practice Principles for TWSE/TPEX Listed Companies" and Reasons Obtaining or giving improper gift or advantage should be avoided.
+Implementation Status Deviations from Evaluation Item No Summary "the Ethical Corporate Management Best- Practice Principles for TWSE/TPEX Listed Companies" and Reasons Obtaining or giving improper gift or advantage should be avoided.
 Any bribery, corruption, extortion and embezzlement should be strictly prohibited.
 The publicly-disclosed information should be honest and intact.
 Any personal privacy and business information from customers or suppliers should be well protected.
 Maintain the confidentiality of company sensitive information and data.
 Respect the intellectual property rights.
 Zero tolerance to retaliation.
 Enhance our ethical quality.
 Comply with applicable local laws, regulations, international standards and customer requirements.
-Any case of violating the legal regulations or the guidelines and protocols should be reported through the established channel, and penalty would be imposed on the violators accordingly.
-1 ✓ The company conducts credit investigations before dealing with important customers and first-time purchasers to avoid transactions with those who have a record of dishonesty.
-And step by step to promote the contract with the counterparty of the transaction and specify the terms of good faith. dedicated unit s in charge of corp periodically (at ny establish an exclusively upervised by the Board to be orate integrity, and least once a year) report to its integral policy for ✓ The Department of Operation Management is concurrently in charge of promotion of corporate ethical operation affairs.
-Report of implementing corporate ethical operation is made to the Board of Directors, which mainly covers the following content in 2022: None
+Any case of violating the legal regulations or the guidelines and protocols should be reported through the established channel, and penalty would be imposed on the violators accordingly. ' ' Does the company evaluate business partners' ethical records and include ethics-related clauses in business contracts? ✓ The company conducts credit investigations before dealing with important customers and first-time purchasers to avoid transactions with those who have a record of dishonesty.
+And step by step to promote the contract with the counterparty of the transaction and specify the terms of good faith. В. Does the company establish an exclusively dedicated unit supervised by the Board to be in charge of corporate integrity, and periodically (at least once a year) report to the Board about its integral policy for ✓ The Department of Operation Management is concurrently in charge of promotion of corporate ethical operation affairs.
+Report of implementing corporate ethical operation is made to the Board of Directors, which mainly covers the following content in 2023: None